LearnSphere/WorkflowComponents/ComponentCreator/infoWithFileNodeIndexAndMinMaxOccurs.md

   - **Integer** - This also spawns an input box, but the user must enter an integer value.
   - **Double** - This also spawns an input box, but the user must enter a number value.
   - **FileInputHeader** - This creates a drop down with the column headers from the input files.
 For example, this could be the values of the top line of a tab-delimited file.
 The user can select just one of them.
+   See the [**section on inputIndex**](#which-node-to-get-column-headers-from-enter-asterisk-for-all-nodes-z) for information on which files to get headers from.
   - **MultiFileInputHeader** - This is the same as **FileInputHeader** with the exception that the user can select zero or multiple headers from the input files.
   - **Enumeration** - This creates a drop down with values that you can specify.
 An example of this is the component language option in the ComponentCreator.
 You specify the options that should populate the drop down in a comma separated list in [a latter option](#list-of-values-in-enumeration-separated-by-commas-z).
 - ### Option Z Name